mariomeissner/shortcut-pruning/README.md

 ## Introduction

-This is the repository for my master's thesis (link coming soon) and for the paper on masked debiasing (link coming soon) under review at EMNLP 2022.
+This is the repository for my [master's thesis](https://drive.google.com/file/d/1dB5WXD13QrkR5HaQiuu4f2jptF74fMVg/view?usp=sharing) and for [Debiasing Masks EMNLP 2022](https://arxiv.org/abs/2210.16079).
 It follows the [lightning-hydra template](https://github.com/ashleve/lightning-hydra-template) to provide an easy-to-use and reproducible experimentation environment.
 Follow the instructions below to reproduce the results of my thesis and the paper.

 All experiments I have carried out for both weak learner debiasing and masked debiasing can be executed with this repository, and a log of all the models can be found in [this public wandb page](https://wandb.ai/jmariomeissner/shortcut-pruning?workspace=user-).